 There are many reasons why a company may hire a PMO consultancy.
 They may feel they lack PMO expertise.
-They may be need support and advice during a major transition, such adoption of agile practices, or a PPM tool migration.
+They may need support and advice during a major transition, such as the adoption of agile practices or a PPM tool migration.
 They may simply want PMO advice from an impartial, third party.

 The approach the PMO consultancy takes will depend on the engagement and the challenges that the organization faces, but they will typically include one or more of the following:

 - Review of current state running and a business needs assessment

 - An assessment of strengths and weakness of PMO Processes and capabilities

 - Making recommendations for improvement or organizational change